benwilcock/cqrs-microservice-sampler/README.md

 # microservice-sampler

-This is a demonstrator built to illustrate the use of...
+This is a demonstration of the mocroservices pattern in `Java``.
+It's built to illustrate the use of the following ideas in one simple 'Todo' application...

 1. Microservices
 2. Command and Query Responsibility Separation (CQRS)
 3. Event Sourcing

-It uses the following technologies...
+It uses the following technologies to do this...

-a.
-Spring-Boot
+- Spring-Boot
-b.
-Axon Framework
+- Axon Framework
-c.
-RabbitMQ
+- RabbitMQ
-d.
-MongoDB
+- MongoDB